 Whatever your case may be, Arete Recovery is ready to help you with the resources you may need to start your very own addiction recovery story.

 Substance Abuse and Mental Health Services Administration, (July,2017).National Directory of Drug and Alcohol Abuse Treatment Facilities 2017.
 Substance Abuse and Mental Health Services Administration.
-Retrieved March, 2018 from https://www.samhsa.gov/data/sites/default/files/2017%20SA%20Directory.pdf
+Retrieved March, 2018 from from https://www.samhsa.gov/data/sites/default/files/2017%20SA%20Directory.pdf

 eHealth, (n,d).What is the difference between in-network and out-of-network providers? eHealth. from https://www.ehealthinsurance.com/ehi/help/newhelpcenter?entry=faqId=HI1%3BcategoryId=HI1-11%3BentryId=1

 Investopedia, (n,d).Preferred Provider Organization – PPO.
 Investopedia.
-Retrieved March, 2018 from https://www.investopedia.com/terms/p/preferred-provider-organization.asp
+Retrieved March, 2018 from from https://www.investopedia.com/terms/p/preferred-provider-organization.asp